hacdias/hacdias.com/content/resume/index.md

   location="Eindhoven University of Technology" href="https://tue.nl/"
   from="09/2021" to="06/2022" >}}

-- Prepared materials, gave practical classes and helped students in a Deep Learning course.
+- Prepared materials, gave practical classes, and supported students in a Deep Learning course.
-- Mentored 12 new master students from different nationalities during their first semester.
+- Mentored 12 incoming international master's students during their first semester.

 {{</ resume-position >}}